 Laboratory course concerned with graphic expression, principles of land use planning, land development, and urban design.
 Project integrating principles.
 710. Seminar in Theories of Urban Design (3) Perspectives and methodologies of contemporary urban design and its contribution toward improving the quality of the physical, social and economic environment.
 720. Seminar in Environmental Planning and Management (3) Issues and methods in environmental assessment and enforcement.
 730. Seminar in Urban Transportation Planning (3) Issues, techniques and practices in urban transportation planning with general emphasis on interrelations between transportation and land use planning.
-796. (CP296.)
+276 / Public Administration and Urban Studies Public Administration and Urban Studies / 277 796.
+(CP296.)
 Internship in Urban Planning (3-6) Cr/NC Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
 797. (CP297.)
 Seminar in Research in Urban Planning (3) Cr/NC Prerequisite: Consent of Director of City Planning Program.
-Research in one of the areas of urban planning, Maximum credit six units applicable on a master's degree.
+Research in one of the areas of urban planning.
+Maximum credit six units applicable on a master's degree.
 798. (CP298.)
 Special Study (1-3) Cr/NC Prerequisite: Consent of staff To be arranged with Director of City Planning and instructor.
 Individual study.
 Maximum credit six units.
 GRADUATE COURSES IN CRIMINAL JUSTICE ADMINISTRATION 601.
 (210.)
 Seminar in the Administration of Criminal Justice (3) Prerequisite: Criminal Justice Administration 301 or 310.
 Administrative problems of criminal justice systems.
-630. (216.)
-Seminar in Correctional Administration (3) Prerequisite: Criminal Justice Administration 530.
-Selected problems in the administration of correctional problems and institutions.
-Maximum credit six units applicable on a master's degree.
+602. Seminar in the Criminal Justice System as a Social Institution (3) Prerequisite: Criminal Justice Administration 301.
+Examination of criminal justice system as both cause and consequence of social change; nature of institutional change with application to criminal justice system components.
+604. Seminar in Criminal Justice and Urban Administration (3) Prerequisite: Criminal Justice Administration 540.